pinterest/pinpoint-dataset/README.md

 # PinPoint Dataset

-Code + dataset for the paper "PinPoint: Evaluation of Composed Image Retrieval with Explicit Negatives, Multi-Image Queries, and Paraphrase Testing"
+Code + dataset for the CVPR 2026 paper "PinPoint: Evaluation of Composed Image Retrieval with Explicit Negatives, Multi-Image Queries, and Paraphrase Testing"

 ![image](image.png)